markormesher/android-fab/README.md

 ![Demonstration of the speed-dial menu](misc/demo.gif)

-You can try the demo yourself in one of two ways:
+You can try the demo in one of two ways:

 1. Clone this repository and install the demo app from the `app/` folder (you can do this with Gradle, using `gradle clean installDebug`).